noobling/prof-comp/Sprint 3/Internal Project Retrospective.md

 Needing to learn a lot

-* All iOS teammembers started with no knowledge
+* All iOS team members started with no knowledge

 * Joshua had to learn with Zihao how to work on android